thomhurst/TUnit/README.md

 # TUnit

 A modern, flexible and fast testing framework for .NET 8 and up.
-With Native AOT and Single File application support included!

 ## Documentation